jurriaan/aico/docs/guide_branching.md

 $
 ```

-## 2. Forking for Experimentation (Solution A)
+## 2. Forking a Session

-We decide to try "Solution A".
+We want to experiment with "Solution A".
 We fork the session so we don't pollute the `main` history.

 ```console
 $ aico session-fork solution-a